-To easily empower video ad serving through a video platform, Adhese fully supports the VAST protocol as released by the Interactive Advertising Bureau (IAB).
+Adhese fully supports the VAST protocol as released by the Interactive Advertising Bureau (IAB) to empower video ad serving through a video platform easily.
 VAST enables the scalable distribution of video ads across a set of video players from different technology vendors.
-By supporting VAST, ad servers are able to implement just a single ad response format that is suitable across a range of different video players.
+By supporting VAST, ad servers can implement just a single ad response format suitable across a range of different video players.

-If a publisher wishes to serve ads to video players, it needs to develop distinct video ad tags based on the technology of each video player they want to serve to.
-The IAB created a standard for video advertising that allows for a scalable delivery of ads to video players from different vendors: VAST.
+If a publisher wishes to serve ads to video players, it needs to develop distinct video ad tags based on each video player's technology.
+The IAB created a standard for video advertising that allows for scalable delivery of ads to video players from different vendors: VAST.

 VAST offers a set of features intended to make online video advertising easy.

 - Platform- and device-agnostic: Nothing about the protocol of VAST is specific to the functioning of a certain device or platform.
 This allows Adhese to serve ads across several video players in different situations, such as websites, mobile websites and applications, Internet-connected TVs, or through set-top-box environments.

 - Support for different ad types: VAST supports different video ad formats.
 Next to the well-known linear and non-linear video ad formats, VAST enables the delivery of companion ads, skippable linear ads, and ad pods.